xlcnd/isbnlib/docs/devs.rst

 --------------------

-If you want a full featured app, that uses ``isbnlib``, with end user apps, configuration files and a framework to further developement, take a look at isbntools_.
+If you want a full featured app, that uses ``isbnlib``, with end user apps, configuration files and a framework to further development, take a look at isbntools_.

 ---------------------------------------------------------------------------------